-Let’s discuss some of the fundamental differences between getting a bachelor’s degree )or higher!) in the US versus the UK.
+Now, let’s discuss some of the fundamental differences between getting a bachelor's degree (or higher!) in the US versus the UK.
 This information can be valuable if you are considering how long you feel you have to work on your education, how ready you are to begin your university career, and how certain you are about what subject you want to study.

 Length of time to get a bachelor’s degree